Laban254/WebScrapify/README.md

 ## Description

-Web Scraper is a Python-based web scraping tool designed to extract structured data from various websites quickly and efficiently.
+WebScrapify  is a Python-based web scraping tool designed to extract structured data from various websites quickly and efficiently.
 It provides a user-friendly interface for users to input a URL and retrieve essential information such as titles, headings, and paragraphs from the target webpage.

 ## Features